Clinical Services for Students

 Providing Direct Help

-Our program provides direct help for youth in 4th through 12th grade who are referred for consultation and evaluation.
-The aim of the CATR program is to offer direct access to mental health care throughout the West Texas region through assessing youth who may be experiencing increased stress, anxiety, depression, or other concerns.
+Our program provides direct help for children and adolescents who are referred for consultation and evaluation.
+The aim of the CATR: Supported by TCHATT program is to offer access to mental health care throughout our region in Texas through assessing children and adolescents who may be experiencing increased stress, anxiety, depression, or other concerns.